Wilderness Update Spring 2026

 by Diana Pace…

 The Crater Lake Wilderness Proposal aims to preserve the backcountry of Crater Lake National Park from future development while not impacting existing roads or infrastructure.
-This designation [...]
+This designation aligns with the 50 national parks with backcountry wilderness status.
+The wilderness area would protect the headwaters of 6 major rivers-North and South Umpqua, Little [...]

 Continue Reading